zle105/academic-kickstart/content/project/1-sca/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
-Self-consistent clustering analysis (SCA) is a novel reduced order model (ROM) technique [[Liu et al. CMAME 2016](https://www.sciencedirect.com/science/article/pii/S0045782516301499)].
+Self-consistent clustering analysis (SCA) is a reduced order model (ROM) technique first proposed in [[Liu et al. CMAME 2016](https://www.sciencedirect.com/science/article/pii/S0045782516301499)].
 It enables a powerful tradeoff between efficiency and accuracy through synergistic exploitation of high-fidelity analysis and efficient mean field homogenization using a **data-clustering technique**.

 SCA starts with an offline stage, in which a database is created by high-fidelity RVE analysis.
 A data compression algorithm is then used to establish clustering groups with similar mechanistic features such as the local strain concentration tensor